lugan113/SynTTS-Commands-Official/README.md

 | **💾 Dataset** | **384k+** Audio samples (Wave files) |
 | **🧠 Models** | Pre-trained checkpoints for benchmarks |

+**Due to the double-blind review policy, the link to the full dataset (hosted on Hugging Face) is masked to protect author identity.**

+**📂 A sample subset is provided in the data_samples/ folder of this repository for inspection.**

 ## 🏆 Sim-to-Real Benchmarks

 We validated the dataset using **BCResNet** on two standard real-world test sets: